The lowdown (in their own words...)

 3.15pm: I review a set of board minutes and shareholder resolutions to check that these have been prepared correctly.
 I mark up my comments, ready to discuss with the associate on the deal the next morning.

 4.30pm: I have been helping a partner prepare a presentation he is giving on Brexit and derivatives contracts to a global insurance company.
 I spend some time doing some research into areas that haven’t been covered and make some amendments.

 6.30pm: The banking and finance team has a drinks trolley event to welcome a new associate who recently joined, which means tools down for an hour – this is a great time to socialise with the associates and partners in the team; we usually have one or two a month.

 8.00pm: I update my to-do list before shutting down, then head out for dinner in East London with friends.

 About the firm

 Address:201 Bishopsgate, London, EC2M 3AF

-Other offices: Bangkok, Beijing, Brasilia, Brussels, Charlotte, Chicago, Dubai, Dusseldorf, Frankfurt, Hanoi, Ho Chi Minh City, Hong Kong, Houston, London, Los Angeles, Mexico City, New York, Palo Alto, Paris, Rio de Janeiro, São Paulo, Shanghai, Singapore and Washington DC.
+Other offices: Bangkok, Beijing, Brasilia, Brussels, Charlotte, Chicago, Dubai, Dusseldorf, Frankfurt, Hanoi, Ho Chi Minh City, Hong Kong, Houston, London, Los Angeles, Mexico City, New York, Palo Alto, Paris, Rio de Janeiro, San Francisco, São Paulo, Shanghai, Singapore, Tokyo and Washington DC.

 What we do: Our lawyers have expertise across a wide range of areas including corporate, finance, real estate, litigation (including dispute resolution, construction, insurance and reinsurance, antitrust and competition), employment, pensions, tax, financial services regulatory and intellectual property.